sieve-project/sieve/docs/demo.md

 ```
 When Sonar sees an `ADDED` event belonging to `statefulset/default/sonar-rabbitmq-cluster-server`, it will restart the controller and connect the controller to the paused apiserver3.

 You will also find the explanation from the `description` field.
-By pausing apiserver3 and restarting controller at the timing above, the controller will behave incorrectly and the unexpected behavior (delete statefulset) gets captured by Sonar as a bug report.

-### Finding the "harmful" status to trigger bugs
+### How is the time travel config generated?
+The biggest challenge to generate the above time travel config is to find out the appropriate timing for injecting pause/restart.

-Sonar has a `learn` mode to infer the causality between events and side effects,
+Sonar has a `learn` mode to infer the causality between events triggering `reconcile()` and side effects (resource creation/update/deletion) issued during `reconcile()`,
-and Sonar then picks each potentially causal-related <crucial event, side effect> pair to guide the testing.
+and Sonar then picks each potentially causal-related <event, side effect> pair to decide the timing.

 To do so, run:
 ```
 python3 run.py -p rabbitmq-operator -t test1 -m learn
 ```
-The command may take a few minutes to finish.
-It will run test workload `test1` in Sonar `learn` mode.
+The command will run test workload `test1` in Sonar `learn` mode, collect the events and side effects, infer the causality and generate the promising timing to for pausing apiserver/restarting controller.
-`test1` is a simple test workload written by us that creates, deletes and recreates the rabbitmq cluster.

 After it finishes, you will see
 ```
 Generated 1 time-travel config(s) in log/rabbitmq-operator/test1/learn/generated-config
 ```

-The config contains many details about when to inject pause and node failure to make the controller go back to history.
-We will look into the details later.
+The generated config is exactly the one shown before.